HypothesisWorks/hypothesis/docs/quickstart.rst

 Installing
 ----------

-Hypothesis is `available on pypi as "hypothesis"
+Hypothesis is :pypi:`available on pypi as "hypothesis" <hypothesis>`.
-<https://pypi.python.org/pypi/hypothesis>`_.
 You can install it with:

 .. code:: bash